YuxinZhou/getFeedback/README.md

 [1] > npm run start --prefix client
 ```
 5. Update the WebHook

 To receive a WebHook request from localhost, we use localtunnel to create a unique publicly accessible url (e.g. https://dakkdoekdpf.localtunnel.me) that will proxy all requests to your locally running webserver.
-And we need to set the SendGrid ballback URL to be this localtunnel URI.
+And you need to set the SendGrid ballback URL to be this localtunnel URI.
 To do so, you need to

     1. Go to https://app.sendgrid.com/settings/mail_settings
     2. In `Event Notification`, set `HTTP POST URL` to be https://dakkdoekdpf.localtunnel.me/api/surveys/webhooks .